 Future of Drug Capsules Said to Hinge on Insurance Companies

-WASHINGTON (AP) _ The future of non-prescription drug capsules in the wake of the Tylenol and Contac tamperings may be decided by insurance companies unwilling to write liability policies on capsules, industry observers said Friday.
+WASHINGTON (AP) _ The future of non-prescription drug capsules following the Tylenol and Contac tamperings may be decided by insurance companies unwilling to write liability policies on capsules, industry observers said Friday.

-″If you were an underwriter and you saw this potential risk, what do you think you’d do?″ Dennis Connelly, general counsel of the American Insurance Association, asked rhetorically.
+″If you were an underwriter and you saw this potential risk, what do you think you’d do?″ said Dennis Connelly, general counsel of the American Insurance Association.

 ″Any underwriter who was offered an exposure that includes capsule medication would have to look at the possibility that this kind of tampering could lead to liability in the current legal climate,″ he said.

 The future for drug capsules became cloudy last month when a woman in Yonkers, N.Y., died after she took Tylenol capsules laced with cyanide.
 It became more uncertain Thursday when three more consumer drugs - Contac, Dietac and Teldrin - were pulled from the market because of tampering threats.